facebookresearch/hydra/website/docs/patterns/specializing_config.md

 :::

-#### optional: true
+#### optional
-By default, Hydra would fail with an error if a config specified in the defaults does not exist.
+By default, Hydra fails with an error if a config specified in the defaults does not exist.
-In this case we only want to specialize cifar10 + alexnet, not all 4 combinations. indication optional: true here tells Hydra to just continue if it can't find this file.
+In this case we only want to specialize cifar10 + alexnet, not all 4 combinations. the keyword `optional` tells Hydra to just continue if it can't find this file.

 When specializing config, you usually want to only specify what's different, and not the whole thing.
 We want the model for alexnet, when trained on cifar - to have 5 layers.